The Alpina Gstaad, EarthCheck Certified

 EarthCheck Founder and CEO, Stewart Moore said the United Nations Sustainable Development Goals (SDGs) offer powerful aspiration for improving social, environmental and economic sustainability.

-“The EarthCheck Certified Programs provide rigorous guidelines for organisations to assess and align their social, environmental and economic impacts with the SDGs using qualitative and quantitative benchmarking,” Mr Moore said.
+“The EarthCheck's suite of accreditation programs provide rigorous guidelines for organisations to assess and align their social, environmental and economic impacts with the SDGs using qualitative and quantitative benchmarking,” Mr Moore said.

-“The EarthCheck Standards (Company, Eco, Design and Destination) are mapped to the SDGs, underpinned by Agenda 21 principles and internationally recognised for robust sustainability performance criteria.”
+"Our programs (EarthCheck Certified, EarthCheck Evaluate, EarthCheck Eco, EarthCheck Design and EarthCheck Sustainable Destinations) are mapped to the SDGs, underpinned by Agenda 21 principles and internationally recognised for their robust sustainability performance criteria.”

-- Intergovernmental Panel for Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories
+- the IPCC Guidelines for National Greenhouse Gas Inventories;

 “We have always believed that you can’t manage what you don’t measure.
 Reporting gives our members the ability to monitor and evaluate their impact including local community interaction, natural habitat protection and operational savings through more efficient use of resources,” Mr Stewart Moore said.